osmandapp/web/main/docs/user/map/interact-with-map.md

 <InfoAndroidOnly/>

-### Animate own position
+### Animate own position (iOS: Animate own position)

-Creates a smooth map panning effect when in motion.
-Introduces a slight delay versus ground truth of about 1 second.
-Has been reported to create some pronounced lag issues under some circumstances, disable if such issues arise.
+Creates a smooth map panning effect versus the "My Position" icon when in motion.
+The effect introduces a slight delay versus ground truth of about 1 second.
+Enabling this has been reported to create some pronounced lag issues under some circumstances, disable if such issues arise.